HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Day 40: May 30, 2020

+**Today's Progress**: Continuing to work on the Flask Portfolio Project, building out the CSS on the home page, very satisfied with the progress.

+**Thoughts:**  CSS is coming along well.
+Not a ton of coding today but still making progress.

+**Link(s) to work:** [Portfolio Website](https://github.com/HajaSChilds/thisdevlovestech)

 # Day 39: May 29, 2020

 **Today's Progress**: Continuing on the Flask Portfolio Project, building out the CSS on the home page, very satisfied with the progress.
 Started a small react project in Scrimba.
 Worked on an Ecommerce Activity Diagram since the Class Diagram is complete.